Wouter1/EMU-driver/Latency.md

  1. Attach the loopback cable.

- 2. The direct monitor must be off
+ 2. The direct monitor must be off.
+Phantom power must be off.

  3. The input and output volumes adjusted so that the signal comes back in approximately with the same volume.